kailash-manasarovar/statement/docs/timeline/2025/february.md

 - It makes him (unconsciously I suppose) rude, dishonest, vengeful, and unpleasant in an extremely obvious way.
 - One Sunday afternoon at Rani's in Finchley Central, I buy him lunch and we go for a short walk in Victoria Park afterwards.
 - He talks about Jerry Brady a lot and how Jerry Brady drives Marky Mark around when he comes to the UK.
+- Is he trying to set up a "date"?
 - Was Jerry involved in the ugly sedating business?
-- Jerry was mates with my boyfriend Brian at the time [Ugly and his pals from Dénia sedated-and-raped me in Amsterdam with Brian's help](../2001-to-2010/2001.md#amsterdam).
+- Jerry was mates with my boyfriend Brian at the time [Auggie and his pals from Dénia sedated-and-raped me in Amsterdam with Brian's help](../2001-to-2010/2001.md#amsterdam).
 - Did Jerry and his missus know about all that too?
-- Paul suggests we go swimming regularly, something we used to do in the 90s.
+- Paul keeps suggesting we go swimming regularly, something we used to do in the 90s.
 - I decline.
+It's a strange request that takes me a while to figure out.
-- He wants us to go on holiday together, to Malta, with his younger son.
+- He wants us to go on holiday together, to Malta, with his younger son (<- omg).
 - He knows how much it costs and he's really trying to sell it to me.
 - It's even more inexplicable.
 - Paul has no money.